-Saskatchewan has many rich and diverse stories to tell and beautiful places worth exploring and the innovative staff in the Ministry of Parks, Culture and Sport have always known the world could use a little more Saskatchewan.
+Saskatchewan has many rich and diverse stories to tell and beautiful places worth exploring, and the innovative staff in the Ministry of Parks, Culture and Sport and Tourism Saskatchewan have always known the world could use a little more Saskatchewan.

 That's why we scouted high and low across the province to find a person who could create organic, user-generated content showcasing the province as the best place to live, work and play.
 This person needed to create informative and interesting content engaging audiences near and far.
 We found our first Saskatchewanderer in 2011.

 The Saskatchewanderer started off as a summer student position, quickly expanding to a year-long role in 2014.
 For the first time, the Saskatchewanderer program welcomes a new title sponsor, Conexus Credit Union.
 Conexus is a Saskatchewan-based and owned co-operative, helping to improve the financial well-being of its members and communities.
 As a contributing sponsor, Conexus Credit Union will help ensure the program continues so that all great Saskatchewan stories can be told.

 A partner from the inception of the program, CAA Saskatchewan continues as the official vehicle sponsor.
 The Wanderer will be safer behind the wheel, thanks to CAA for providing a vehicle, a CAA Saskatchewan membership, and gas vouchers.

 Musician, self-proclaimed digital fanatic and voiceover artist, Leah Mertz has officially been announced as the 2020 Saskatchewanderer.
 Hailing from Saskatoon, Leah has plans to explore Saskatchewan and connect with the residents who make this province such a wonderful place to live and visit.